keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 - `keyIdField` The unique identifier, [`keyId`](../../../keypom-sdk/interfaces/KeyInfo.md#keyid), of the key that is being used to claim.
 - `funderIdField` the `accountId` of the person funding the drop.

 In this case, the `accountIdField` should be set to `proposal.kind.AddMemberToRole.member_id`.
-This will, upon the key being claimed, cause Keypom to inject the `accountId` into the proposal object under `member_id`.
+This will, upon the key being claimed, tell Keypom to inject the `accountId` into the proposal object's `member_id` field.

 In summary, the final `fcData` should look as follows.